“And He was giving them a parable to show that at all times they ought to pray and not faint” (Luke 18:1).

 Why do I pray?
 There must be a thousand reasons.
 Here are the first 20 of my answers…..

 5. I need everything about this day to be in His hands.
 “This is the day the Lord hath made; I will rejoice and be glad in it” (Psalm 118:24).
-I kneel in my bedroom a couple of minutes after awakening, usually just long enough to focus my heart on Him and to ask for His will in my life, in all I do today, and in the lives of those dearest to me.
+Often, I kneel in my bedroom a couple of minutes after awakening, usually just long enough to focus my heart on Him and to ask for His will in my life, in all I do today, and in the lives of those dearest to me.
+Then, I walk 30 minutes before breakfast, praying all the while for His will in my life.

-6. I’m going to be doing some things which I’d rather not do in the flesh.
+6. I’m going to be working today, and I’d rather not do in the flesh.
 Today, I’ll be writing articles, drawing cartoons for religious publications, and thinking about upcoming sermons.
 I’ll be talking to my children, meeting people in town, and a hundred other things.
 If He’s not with me in this, I’m in big trouble fast.

-11. I need Him to bless and help those in my past whom I may have hurt or betrayed or wounded.
+11. I need Him to bless those in my past whom I may have hurt or betrayed or wounded.
 Some I may know about but others I do not.
 God knows.
 So I pray for them, some by name and others by category.
 “Heal her, Lord.”
 “Give him great joy, Lord.”
 “Give that one strength.”
+Often, I pray the five-fold “benefits” of Psalm 103: Forgive their iniquities, heal their diseases, redeem them from the pit, crown them with lovingkindness, and satisfy them with good things.

 15. My Lord knows the way through the wilderness.
 That is a line from a wonderful chorus we sang forty years ago.
 The next line says, “All I have to do is follow.”
 I give thanks for the first (that He knows!) and pray for the second (that I will follow!).